pfichtner/virtualavr/README.md

 - FILENAME the name of the ino/hex/zip file (defaults to sketch.ino).
 Zipfile content is wokwi structure (sketch.ino, libraries.txt).
 If the filename ends with '.hex' it gets passed to virtualavr directly
 - BAUDRATE baudrate to use (defaults to 9600).
 Hint: If haven't seen problems when baudrate differs from the really used one
 - VERBOSITY verbosity args for socat e.g. "-d -d -v" see man socat for more infos.
 That way you can see what is "copied" by socat from serial line to avr8js/node and vice versa
+- PAUSE_ON_START virtualavr will start in pause mode.
+See commands for pausing/unpausing
 - PUBLISH_MILLIS analog values gets published each millis on change (default 250)
 - MIN_DIFF_TO_PUBLISH only publish analog values if they differ more than this value (default 0)
 - BUILD_FQBN Fully Qualified Board Name to use for compile (default "arduino:avr:uno")